Viral app hit FaceApp, which makes users look old, has privacy concerns

 — Your Fool (@tiredbuthyped) July 17, 2019

-However, while the app can be fun if you want to see what the future might have in store for you in the looks department there are some major privacy concerns, notes TechCrunch.
+However, while the app can be fun if you want to see what the future might have in store for you in the looks department, there are some major privacy concerns, notes TechCrunch.
 When a user taps a photo in their library that they want FaceApp to work its age magic on, the app actually uploads that photo to FaceApp’s servers in Russia (where the company that makes the app is located) and the age effects are crunched by the AI there, off your device.

 Harry Potter and the #FaceApp Challenge pic.twitter.com/jVyKhhSks7